-Etihad Guest is the loyalty program of Etihad Airways.
-It is useful for those who fly on Etihad Airways and its partners like Virgin Australia and Air New Zealand.
+Etihad Guest is the loyalty program of Etihad Airways, useful for those who fly on the airline to major destinations around the world via Abu Dhabi or simply travelling on its partner airlines like Virgin Australia and Air New Zealand.

 This guide is ground zero for those who are just starting off.
 Read on for how to join the program, earn as many miles as you can, and use them for maximum value.